mpalash/aliakbarmehta/_content/cyber-~-cyber-archive-archiving-as-a-sustainable-counter-hegemonic-practice-hakara-journal-ed-ashutosh-poddar-and-noopur-desai-2018.md

 ---
-title: >-
+title: 'Cyber ~ Cyber Archive: Archiving as a sustainable counter-hegemonic practice'
-  Cyber ~ Cyber Archive: Archiving as a sustainable counter-hegemonic practice, Hakara Journal, (ed.)
-Ashutosh Poddar and Noopur Desai, 2018
+subtitle: 'Hakara Journal, (ed.)
+Ashutosh Poddar and Noopur Desai'
 layout: content
 tag: publication
 pubdate: '2018'
 ---
 Artistic practices have forced a change in how archives may be looked against the grain, used and even produced.
 Counter Archives, or specifically archives